 Types of Chainsaw Clothing

 1. Type A Chainsaw Clothing: These wear are called Apron-design chaps.
-They protect the anterior portion of the leg; this category of wear is designed to be worn over pants.
+They protect the anterior portion of the leg; this category is designed to be worn over pants.
 They are called “Chaps.”

 Tip: Use type A clothing (chaps) when standing on the ground to operate a chainsaw, as this wear offers limited protection to the leg.